 Lecturer, Department of Engineering, School of Engineering and Mathematical Sciences, La Trobe University, Australia

-Professor Seeram Ramakrishna, FREng is the Director of the Center for Nanofibres and Nanotechnology at the National University of Singapore (NUS), which is ranked among the top 20 universities in the world.
+Seeram Ramakrishna is the Director of the Center for Nanofibres and Nanotechnology at the National University of Singapore (NUS), which is ranked among the top 20 universities in the world.
 He is regarded as the modern father of electrospinning.
-He received PhD from the University of Cambridge, UK, and The General Management Training from the Harvard University, USA.
 He is an elected Fellow of UK Royal Academy of Engineering (FREng); Singapore Academy of Engineering; Indian National Academy of Engineering; and ASEAN Academy of Engineering & Technology.
-He is an elected Fellow of International Union of Societies of Biomaterials Science and Engineering (FBSE); Institution of Engineers Singapore; ISTE, India; Institution of Mechanical Engineers and Institute of Materials, Minerals & Mining, UK; and American Association of the Advancement of Science; ASM International; American Society for Mechanical Engineers; American Institute for Medical & Biological Engineering, USA.
-He is an editor of Elsevier Current Opinion in Biomedical Engineering.
+He is an elected Fellow of the International Union of Societies of Biomaterials Science and Engineering (FBSE); Institution of Engineers Singapore; ISTE, India; Institution of Mechanical Engineers and Institute of Materials, Minerals & Mining, UK; and American Association of the Advancement of Science; ASM International; American Society for Mechanical Engineers; American Institute for Medical & Biological Engineering, USA.
+He is an editor of Elsevier journal Current Opinion in Biomedical Engineering.

-Director, Center for Nanofibers and Nanotechnology, National University of Singapore, Singapore
+Director, Center for Nanofibres and Nanotechnology, National University of Singapore (NUS), Singapore

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.